- About the Author

 Like most casino players, you probably use your credit card to make deposits.
 After all, it’s a fast and easy way to get your money into your account and start playing.
 But did you know that using your credit card to gamble can be a bad idea?
 Here are three reasons to avoid using your credit card at online casinos.

-- Credit card is the most popular payment method in online casinos
+- Credit cards are the most popular payment method in online casinos

-- Gambling with credit card might be dangerous
+- Gambling with a credit card might be dangerous

 - We recommend using other banking options like e-wallets or instant bank transfer